|

 Apart from this post, I haven't any more articles for Century Bungalow in planning.
 I've already focused an awful lot of attention on a

-ran its course and the rationale for celebrating it with a blog has to some extent too.
-It's been a full and rich year in the life of the house, and for me personally too, and the blog certainly contributed to that outcome for both of us.
+– that interest me and may yet evoke posts.
+But the centennial year has run its course and the rationale for celebrating it with a blog has to some extent too.
+It's been a full and rich year in the life of the house, and for me personally too, and the blog posts certainly contributed to that outcome too.
 Bottom line, I found it highly rewarding as a project and satisfying as the building's current steward to create a bit of a record.
-It certainly refined my own thinking about heritage, and was a creative process in its own right.
+It certainly refined my own thinking about heritage, and it was a creative process in its own right.
 Maybe, in the end, that’s all that needs to be said.

 Note: this blog post was edited and updated in February 2016.
 A further post - Homage To The Craftsman - was added to celebrate the life of my departed friend and master carpenter, Vern Krahn.
 An introduction to Pat Brown, a former owner of the Savage bungalow, and the ensuing correspondence between us led to a further post in 2016 entitled The Romance of Possibility.
-There have been other posts since then.
+There have been other posts since.

 No comments: